fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     The customer IDs and account numbers in your output will be different from the example output.
 Remember that they're sequential values based on a randomly generated initial value.

-    > [!TIP]
-    > If you encounter any issues while completing this exercise, review the provided code snippets and compare them to your own code.
-Pay close attention to the syntax and structure of the code.
-If you're still having trouble, you can review the solution code in the sample apps that you downloaded at the beginning of this exercise.
-To view the Classes_M3 solution, navigate to the LP1SampleApps/Classes_M3/Solution folder and open the Solution project in Visual Studio Code.

 ## Split the BankCustomer class into two partial class files

 Partial classes allow you to split the definition of a class across multiple files.
 This can be useful when a class has a large number of properties and methods, or when you want to separate the definition of a class into logical sections.
 Splitting a class between two partial class files can make your code easier to read and maintain.
 For example, if the methods of a class are logically grouped into different categories, you can place each group of methods in a separate partial class file.
 This enables a team of developers to work on different parts of a class without interfering with each other's work.
 By using partial classes, you can organize your code more effectively and improve the readability and maintainability of your code.